bevyengine/bevy/release-content/release-notes/headless-widgets.md

 It also provides additional flexibility in cases where a widget has multiple hoverable parts, or cases where a widget is hoverable but doesn't have a pressed state (such as a tree-view expansion toggle).

+## Widget Notifications

+Applications need a way to be notified when the user interacts with a widget.
+One way to do this is using Bevy observers.
+This approach is useful in cases where you want the widget notifications to bubble up the hierarchy.

+However, in UI work it's often desirable to connect widget interactions in ways that cut across the hierarchy.
+For these kinds of situations, the core widgets offer an an alternate approach: one-shot systems.
+You can register a function as a one-shot system and get the resulting `SystemId`.
+This can then be passed as a parameter to the widget when it is constructed, so when the button subsequently gets clicked or the slider is dragged, the system gets run.
+Because it's an ECS system, it can inject any additional parameters it needs to update the Bevy world in response to the interaction.

+Most of the core widgets use "external state management" - something that is referred to in the React.js world as "controlled" widgets.
+This means that for widgets that edit a parameter value (such as checkboxes and sliders), the widget doesn't automatically update its own internal value, but only sends a notification to the app telling it that the value needs to change.
+It's the responsibility of the app to handle this notification and update the widget accordingly, and at the same time update any other game state that is dependent on that parameter.

+There are multiple reasons for this, but the main one is this: typical game user interfaces aren't just passive forms of fields to fill in, but more often represent a dynamic view of live data.
+As a consequence, the displayed value of a widget may change even when the user is not directly interacting with that widget.
+This aligns well with the classic "Model / View / Controller" (MVC) pattern, where each editable parameter has a single source of truth maintained beneath the user interface layer.

+There are two exceptions to this rule about external state management.
+First, widgets which don't edit a value, but which merely trigger an event (such as buttons), don't fall under this rule.
+Second, widgets which have complex states that are too large and heavyweight to fit within a notification event (such as a text editor) can choose to manage their state internally.